arrowtype/recursive/README.md

 This is a big topic, but a couple of good guides are [from MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide) and [from CSS-Tricks](https://css-tricks.com/one-file-many-options-using-variable-fonts-web/).

-In general, you should link in the font with `@font-face`, being sure to use `font-weight: 300 900;` to specify the font's range:
+In general, you should link in the font with `@font-face`, being sure to use `font-weight: 300 900;` to specify the font's weight range:

 ```
 @font-face {